xabbu42/Master/arbeit.md

 By complete induction over the length of the derivation $d$ for $Γ ⊢_{LP} A$.

 1\.\ case $A$ is an axiom A0.
-By the completeness of G3c included in G3lift there exists a derivation of $Γ ⊃ A$ and $⊃ A$ using the subset G3c.
+By the completeness of G3c included in G3lift there exists a derivation of $Γ ⊃ A$ and $⊃ A$ using the subset G3c and lemma \ref{liftgenax} for the base cases.

 2\.\ case $A$ is an axiom $A1-A4$.
 As the derivations in figure
 \ref{axiomproofs} show, $⊃ A$ can be derived for each axiom using